cybertraining-dsc/deprecated-sp21-599-355/assignments/assignment3.md

 the increase in AI-consumer interaction means there is bound to be oversights. for instance, perhaps the AI works too well at predicting customer habits.
-A popular story from 2012 notes that a target algorithm was able to “Figure out a Teen Girl was Pregnant Before Her Father Did” [^4].
+A popular story from 2012 notes that a target algorithm was able to "Figure out a Teen Girl was Pregnant Before Her Father Did" [^4].
 A Forbes article from 2012 tells the story of a man going into a target and complaining about his teen aged daughter receiving coupons and advertisements in the mail, seemingly targeted towards a pregnant woman.
 It’s later found that the Target